burntandfried/CSE185/README.md

 5       TGCCTTCGGTCGAGGGTGGGGGGACCCACTAAAGTGTCGAGTAGCCACTA

 ```
-The first column is the read name, the second is the read and the columns after would be the position/index (0-based) that the match was found.
+The first column is the read name, the second is the read and the columns after would be the position/index (0-based) that the match was found (empty if no match found).